dighr/data-flood/README.md

 4. Create s3_website.yml
 5. On Travis for the current repo create environmental keys for AWS Access and Secret Key
 6. Paste Access and Secret Key into s3_website.yml, and bucket id
-7. When you push to GitHub, s3_website will push to AWS S3
+7. When you push to GitHub, Travis and s3_website will push to AWS S3

 ## Credits
 ```